 Procurement Australia has now progressed an additional PPA in New South Wales.
-The process to date has achieved binding commitment from a cohort of six councils across the state in readiness for industry consultation and product build in the coming months.
+The process to date has achieved binding commitment from a cohort of seven councils across the state in readiness for industry consultation and product build in the coming months.
 This will be followed by a request for tender stage in the first quarter of 2022.

 Finding energy solutions that work for everyone can seem an insurmountable task, especially in an increasingly volatile market.
-With our growing energy retailer partnerships and commitment to service our members’ ranging renewable energy needs around Australia, we’re taking a new approach to large-scale, renewable energy supply.
+With our growing energy retailer relationships and commitment to service our members’ ranging renewable energy needs around Australia, we’re taking a new approach to large-scale, renewable energy supply.

 We are proud to be able to extend the Victorian and New South Wales PPA solutions to all our members in these states.